-State Farm is the largest insurance company in the U.S. They are twice as big as the # 2 company – Allstate.
-Not only is State Farm the largest insurance company, they are the only insurance company that requires you to have taken their certification course before you can work their claims.
+State Fa_m is the largest insurance company in the U.S. They are twice as big as the # 2 company – Allstate.
+Not only is State Fa_m the largest insurance company, they are the only insurance company that requires you to have taken their certification course before you can work their claims.

 The certification takes two days.
 The first day consists of an initial 6 hour Interactive Distance Learning segment.
-This segment is streamed from State Farm to the classroom.
-The material covers protocols specific to handling State Farm claims.
+This segment is streamed from State Fa_m to the classroom.
+The material covers protocols specific to handling State Fa_m claims.
 The second day is comprised of the two certification exams:

 Unfortunately, this training is only available in five locations around the country and the firms are only allowed to offer the certification on a quarterly basis.
-(State Farm does not offer their own certification course – it is only available from Pilot, Worley, Eberls, E.A. and Renfroe.)
+(State Fa_m does not offer their own certification course – it is only available from Pilot, Worley, Eberls, E.A. and Renfroe.)